Kuma110011/8431-Group10/README.md

 + Additional Features
     + Error Handling: The application includes error handling for invalid inputs, such as an incorrect date of birth format or an existing account during sign-up.
     + Popup Messages: Uses Tkinter's messagebox to display information, success, and error messages to the user.

+### 5. `resetdata.py`*

+This file is intended to provide some dummy users for testing purpose.
+It will delete the existing database (if exist) and reset the database.
+The key functions are provided below:

+  + clean_database(): Deletes the specified database file to reset the database.
+  + create_dummy_users(): Creates and inserts 10 dummy users into the database one by one.

+**Note:** that this file is not being called in any of the files (user.py, database.py, main.py and gui.py) listed above.

 ## Usage